-Preparation for any examination begins with gathering the required information regarding the various features of the test and the GRE exam is no different.
+Preparation for any examination begins with gathering the required information regarding the various features of the test and the GRE is no different.
 All prospective candidates of colleges in the USA have to appear for this examination.
 This test will measure your skills in analytical writing, grammar and quantitative analysis.
 In other words it will test all that you have learnt during your undergraduate years.
-However, before you take the test you must know the various features of a GRE exam and they are discussed in the following sections.
+However, before you take the test you must know the various features of the exam and they are discussed in the following sections.

 Know Your GRE Exam

 GRE is the abbreviation for Graduate Record Examinations.
 It was revamped in the year 2011 and the GRE revised General Test replaced the original test.
 It has 2 formats, viz, the computer based test and the paper based test.

 Although in most test centers the computer based examination is held, yet in places where there is an unavailability of computers or internet, the traditional paper based format of the examination is held.
 If you want to know the format that you will be appearing for then click on the following link:http://www.ets.org/bin/getprogram.cgi?test=gre

 Once you know the format of the exam that you will be taking you can plan out your test date.
 If you are appearing for the CBT version then you will receive your score 10 to 15 days from the test date and if you are appearing for the PBT version then it will take at least 6 weeks before you can access your scores.
 So when you select a test date you should keep this in mind.

 After you have decided the date, you will need to start preparing for the examination.
 However, in order to prepare properly for this exam you must know the question paper format of it.
 The various sections of the test and the types of question you will come across in the test are discussed in the following section.

 The GRE is a complete examination which will test your knowledge of Mathematics as well as English.
 It comprises 3 parts which are as follows: